 Best use: Camping, hunting, hiking

-The Cinder Synthetic Sleeping Bag is a serious sleeping bag made with double insulation and a 35°F temperature rating.
-It’s perfect for all camping conditions, but is especially designed for hunters in mind.
+The Badlands Cinder Synthetic Sleeping Bag is a serious sleeping bag made with double insulation and a 35°F temperature rating.
+It’s perfect for all camping conditions but is specially designed with hunters in mind.

 Although it does come with the Badlands’ Unconditional lifetime warranty, so you don’t have to worry about quality when it comes to this sleeping bag.
 But if you find it isn’t the right bag for you, Badlands will happily replace it.

-Lightweight Sleeping Bag by RevalCamp
+RevalCamp Lightweight Sleeping Bag

 Dimensions: 30 x 71 inches

-Best use: Outdoor or Indoor, summer camping
+Best use: Outdoor or indoor, summer camping

 Because of its ability to turn into a two-person bag by zipping two bags together, the RevalCamp sleeping bag is a great option for couples and families who want to snuggle in the great outdoors.

-Sleeping bags are a great option whether you’re camping, having a sleep over, or just spending the night in your backyard under the stars.
+Sleeping bags are a great option whether you’re camping, having a sleepover, or just spending the night in your backyard under the stars.
 When choosing the perfect summer sleeping bag for you, there are a lot of factors that you need to consider.
-Make sure you take into account the things this guide has outlined including the temperature rating, insulation and shape, when choosing your sleeping bag.
+Make sure you take into account the things this guide has outlined including the temperature rating, insulation, and shape when choosing your sleeping bag.